Samdosi/Samdosi/README.md

-- 👋 Hi, I’m Mohammad Ali Dosi
+- 👋 Hi, I’m Sam Dosi
 - 👀 I’m a undergradute Software Engineer and i love coding.
 - 🌱 I’m currently working with C, Java, and Python.
 - 💞️ I’m learning Javascript and HTML on my free time.